August Johann Nepomuk Ritter Mautner von Markhof / 2.5.1843 – 7.8.1883

-After completing his studies in law, the young doctor Juris joined the Imperial Royal Ministry of Commerce.
-On 18 May 1872, at the age of 29, he married the beautiful Elisabeth “Elise” (1852 – 1927), the only daughter of the iron industrialist Anton Ritter Fischer von Ankern and his wife Maria, née Ebner von Ebenthal, in the parish of St. Augustin in Vienna.
+After completing his studies in law, the young lawyer joined the Imperial Royal Ministry of Commerce.
+On May 18, 1872, at the age of 29, he married the beautiful Elisabeth “Elise” (1852 – 1927), the only daughter of the iron industrialist Anton Ritter Fischer von Ankern and his wife Maria, née Ebner von Ebenthal, in the parish of St. Augustin in Vienna.
 The young couple initially lived mainly in Baden near Vienna, where their son Oskar (1873, died a few weeks after birth) and daughter Elfriede (1875 – 1952) were born.
 Son Bruno (1877 – 1921) was born in Vienna, where the couple resided at Zedlitzgassse 4, in the 1st district of Vienna, and they also spent several years in Berlin.

 Unfortunately, relatively little is known about the youngest son and eighth child of Adolf Ignaz and Julie Marcelline.
-However, his charm and elegance are still remembered, as is the fact that these qualities did not fail to have an effect on the fair femininity of the time.
+However, his charm and elegance are still remembered, as is the fact that these qualities did not fail to have an effect on the fair sex of the time.

 In 1905, at the end of Albert von Speidel`s brilliant military career, Luitpold appointed him General Director of the Bavarian Court Theatre and Music, thus making him a central figure in Munich’s then extremely active cultural life.
 Albert and Elise played a not insignificant role at court and in Munich society at the turn of the century, all the more since Elise was for many years court lady of Archduchess Gisela of Austria, the daughter of the Austrian imperial couple, who was married to the second eldest son of the Prince Regent, Prince Leopold of Bavaria.
 The special appreciation of the Prince Regent as well as Prince Leopold and Princess Gisela also radiated to Elfriede and Bruno, who both spent the decisive years of their youth in the atmosphere of the Munich court.
-Elise was also very keen to give her two children from her first marriage a strict upbringing in accordance to the ideals of the time and to marry them to members of respected Bavarian families.
+Elise was also very keen to give her two children from her first marriage a strict upbringing in accordance to the ideals of that time and to marry them to members of respected Bavarian families.